Browse, query, and migrate MongoDB — natively on your Mac.

 Premium is available as a one-time purchase or an auto-renewable subscription with a 2-week free trial.
 Both options unlock the same features.
 You can manage or cancel your subscription anytime through your Apple ID settings.
 The free plan is free forever.

 Yes.
-The free plan includes the full query builder, relation navigation, date macros, and 3 themes.
+The free plan includes the full query builder, relation navigation, date macros, and light & dark appearance.
 Use it as long as you like — upgrade when you're ready.

 Yes.
 Mongon works with Atlas, local instances, and any MongoDB server.
 Both mongodb:// and mongodb+srv:// connection strings are supported, following the official MongoDB connection string URI format.